evoll/awg-easy/docs/content/examples/tutorials/auto-updates.md

 ## Podman

-To update `wg-easy` (and every container that has auto updates enabled), you can run the following command:
+To update `awg-easy` (and every container that has auto updates enabled), you can run the following command:

 ```shell
 sudo podman auto-update